Who owns Australia electricity Grid

 Existing Ownership of Australias Electricity and Grid

-Existing ownership is complex as previous state governments have privatise or sold off the distribution companies, and separated generation, distribution and retailers.
+Existing ownership is complex as previous state governments have privatised or sold off the distribution companies, and separated generation, distribution and retailers.

 • Western Australia, Tasmania, and Northern Territory retain full ownership of all elements of their electricity networks

-• Queensland owns its generation, distribution and transmission of electricity, but the retail market has been privatised.
-They have set up CleanCo for their RE generators
+• Queensland owns its generation, distribution and transmission of electricity.
+The government privatised the retail sector.
+They have set up CleanCo for their RE generators.

-• Victoria is privately owned.
-Ausnet Services is owned 31.1% by Singapore Power, 19.9% by State Grid Corporation of China and the other 49% is publicly owned
+• Victoria fully privatised their services.
+Ausnet Services: 31.1% by Singapore Power, 19.9% by State Grid Corporation of China.
+49% is publicly traded.

 Plans for Improvements to the National Grid Structure